-We are focused on providing safe and secure airports that support the social, economic and environmental wellbeing of the Southern Lakes region.
+We are focused on providing safe and secure airports that support the social, economic, cultural and environmental wellbeing of the Southern Lakes region.

 Supporting our community

 We believe that being a good neighbour means playing an active part in our local and regional communities.
 These communities include people working in and around the airport, those living near the airport and across the wider region.

 We are mindful of the impact our airports have on our closest neighbours.
 In 2014 we introduced our Aircraft Noise Management Plan, which is overseen by the Airport Noise Liaison Committee and primarily directed at homes most affected by aircraft noise.
 For more information visit our Aircraft Noise Management page.

 Members of our team also take part in initiatives such as “Shaping Our Future”, its associated Visitor and Tourism Industry and Transport Task Forces, and the Regional Transport Governance Group so that we play our part in contributing to a better future for the region.

 We respect and celebrate the different communities that we serve, and our team reflects the diversity of people and cultures in our region.

 We are committed to supporting our regional communities in many ways, backing the efforts of not-for-profit organisations, and getting behind various local events.

 Here are some of the community organisations we support:

 - The Wakatipu High School Foundation